-Near Seattle, most of the cross country skiing opportunities are either at Snoqualmie Pass or Stevens Pass, or one of the Washington State Sno parks.
+Most of the places for beginner cross country skiing near Seattle are either at Snoqualmie Pass or Stevens Pass, or one of the Washington State Sno parks.
 Ski areas have free parking but you pay for a trail pass.
 Washington’s sno parks require a one day or a seasonal sno park pass.
-An important thing to note, if you go to the sno parks that are groomed (Hyak, Cabin Creek and Lake Easton are the closest groomed ones), you’ll need the special groomed trails permit, which costs an additional $40, for a total of $80 for a sno park pass for the season.
+An important thing to note, if you go to the sno parks that are groomed (Hyak, Cabin Creek and Lake Easton are the closest groomed ones), you’ll need the special groomed trails permit, which costs an additional $70, for a total of $120 for a sno park pass for the season.
 It’s a sticker that goes in your car window.
 You can select these options when buying online.

 If you’d like to get out and try cross country skiing but don’t have a car or don’t want to drive, your best bet is probably to take the shuttle to Stevens Pass ski area and then the shuttle to the Nordic Center, or to take the shuttle to Snoqualmie Pass and then the summit shuttle to Summit East (where the nordic center is).